Sampat369/test/README.md

 # test on python and machine learning
+Coding